skillcadet/blog/extras/Porting-a-node-manager-to-Python.md

 ### --init UX

 So, it's kinda bugged me for a while, that after an --init, wnm auto detects the system as having been rebooted.
 I fix this by adding logic that detects when doing an --init, to skip the decision engine, set the start time as current, and report that the system was initialized and exit.

+I also changed the --init phase to NOT run the decision engine on a newly provisioned system.

+Next, the migration autotagging system creates a blank database when we start wnm on a system that hasn't been --init'd.
+That is a simple fix, to check for the database existing before attempting to connect and only allowing it to not exist during --init.

+### Port start ranges

+Currently, as inherited from anm, the port_start, metrics_port_start and rpc_port_start ranges are the thousands digits, so port_start=55 means 55000.

+It's natural to put 55000 in for this value in the configs, so extend the evaluation logic to resolve the port range in both cases.

+Note, this solution currently rounds down to thousands, so it's not possible to start ports at 55555, which would truncate to 55000, or the first usable digit 55001.

+Which reveals that we're still hardcoding the start ranges for metrics and rpc ports.
+A small change is all it takes to get things working properly.

+### lock file shenanigans

+Something is causing the lock file to be left behind.
+So, implement signal handling and atexit handling to provide a safer way to cleanup the lock file.

+### add debug log

+When loglevel is set to DEBUG, output the decision engine, machine config and machine metrics.

+### Virtual environment tweaking

+The documentation needs tweaking on usage of virtual environments on different platforms.
+This is an iteration and not a final result as there are more platforms to test.

+### Focus on user modes

+root/sudo operations are not a standard implmentation, so move that example from the README to the end of the user guide part 3.

+### antctl path

+So, OSX cron does not pass the PATH environment in a way that subprocess can find the executable.
+So add --anctl_path to allow a full path specification.

+### remove antctl suggestions

+The guides were installing antctl for all process managers, which is unnecessary, so removed those lines from the docs.

+### antctl debug

+antctl has a --debug parameter that provides more output from the commands, so I add --antctl_debug as a flag which will activate the parameter when when present.
+This stays persistent when activated unless manually tweaked from the command line.
+`sqlite3 ~/.local/share/autonomi/colony.db "UPDATE machine SET antctl_debug = 0 WHERE id = 1"`

+### Antctl+Zen mode

+There is currently an issue happening, where antctl won't start a node and we get stuck.
+There was some strange path's happening due to wnm being opinionated about where things go and antctl which wants to use different paths.
+The zen version of the antctl manager does not set any paths and lets antctl decide where the node parts go.
+The output of the command is processed and the settings are updated in the database.
+Port numbers are still set so they can land within defined port ranges.
+Could we allow zen mode to choose upnp ports also?

+### antctl --version

+antctl has --version argument, that when used with add/upgrade sets the version number to use. wnm already has specific behaviour for --version, so added `--antctl_version 0.0.0` which will pass the version number to antctl.

+### RUST_BACKTRACE

+Still unable to figure out why certain antctl managed nodes are just quietly dying.
+Adding the ability to pass in RUST_BACKTRACE environment variable to hopefully get help from autonomi.

+### antctl removed nodes

+antctl remembers removed nodes and will not allow a new node to use the same port number until a `antctl reset` is performed.
+This conflicts with wnm default behavior of filling in holes to stop flapping servers from running out of ports. wnm's current behaviour is to STOP a node instead of remove it if memory/cpu/io are spiking, so hopefully this doesn't become an issue.

+This requires a new method to track the highest used node_id and always use a new one when adding.

+### repr/json out of sync

+The internal \_\_repr\_\_ output was missing colums, as were my custom \_\_json\_\_ methods.
+Cleaning that up will help with debugging.

+### disable_config

+There are currently two flags that only persist a true setting, --antctl_debug and --no-upnp and ignores not being defined as a change of state.
+This causes an inability to turn off the setting without restorting to directly editing the sqlite3 table.

+The workaround for this is a new 'disable_config' action which inverts the logic and if either of those flags are set, the database is set to False.